2019 New Ventures BC Competition awards – who won?

 This year’s competition attracted a record 200 companies developing innovative solutions in sectors including software, robotics, hardware, healthtech and cleantech.
-For almost two decades, the New Ventures BC Competition has awarded BC-based Companies initiated by individual founders or entrepreneurs to search for a repeatable and scalable business model. with over $250,000 in cash and prizes to grow their companies.
+For almost two decades, the New Ventures BC Competition has awarded BC-based startups with over $250,000 in cash and prizes to grow their companies.
 The mentorship and education startups receive during the competition has contributed to the success stories of alumni including Aspect Biosystems, a Vancouver-based company 3D printing human tissue, and female-led intelligent dermatology company MetaOptima – standouts in B.C.’s thriving tech sector.
 Since its inception, the competition has helped 2,700 startups create over 3,800 jobs and raise over $380 million in financing.

-“The New Ventures BC competition once again showcased leading entrepreneurs who are developing ground-breaking innovations that have a tremendous impact on the way we live,” said Bruce Ralston, Minister of Jobs, Trade and Science or knowledge put into practical use to solve problems or invent useful tools..
+“The New Ventures BC competition once again showcased leading entrepreneurs who are developing ground-breaking innovations that have a tremendous impact on the way we live,” said Bruce Ralston, Minister of Jobs, Trade and Technology.
 “Congratulations to all the winners and nominees and to New Ventures BC and Innovate BC for supporting the next generation of high-tech innovators.”

 In addition to the top three prizes, the competition awards industry-specific prizes to honour companies making a significant contribution to specific sectors or markets.
 This year’s winners are: